Every youth has a dream … is it true in HK?

 Since the start of the academic year in September 2015 through June 2016, Hong Kong had seen a spike in the number of students who committed suicide as 35 students had taken their lives (Source: The Samaritans Befrienders Hong Kong).
 According to the Centre for Suicide Research and Prevention at the University of Hong Kong, the suicide rate for those aged 15 to 24 has increased from 7.1 per 100,000 people in 2005 to an estimated 8.9 per 100,000 people in 2016.

-Needs assessment of socially disadvantaged students in Hong Kong:
+Needs assessment of socially and financially disadvantaged students in Hong Kong:

-Over the past 7 years, TUF has over the years worked with 15 schools operating in the poorest districts in HK - and typically in lowering banding schools, yet all sharing the same conviction to be supportive to their students.
+Over the past 8 years, TUF has worked with 19 schools operating in the poorest districts in HK - and typically in lowering banding schools, yet all sharing the same conviction to be supportive to their students.
 From our frontline experience and observation, in addition to issues such as students’ discipline, intake management, etc., our Partner Schools face other intensively challenging problems and typically the following:

 Students have learning and self-concept issues due to their family backgrounds: